First Grade Curriculum

 - Follow print left to right, top to bottom, and return to the next line

-- Understands book concepts (i.e. front, back, first, last, word, letter, title, cover page, table of contents, index, glossary)
+- Understand book concepts (i.e. front, back, first, last, word, letter, title, cover page)

 Written and Oral Communication

-- Form upper-case and lower-case letters correctly and use appropriate spacing between letters, words, and sentences
+- Form letters correctly and use appropriate spacing between letters, words, and sentences

 - Communicate ideas in writing using legible handwriting, punctuation, and capitalization